Using a Tarp as Shelter

 Securing the other end of the ridgeline: Use a Trucker's hitch.
 It's actually easier than some Norwegian pop-musicians would have you believe, allows you to pull the line really tight, and is also easy to untie.

-An adjustable knot along a line, for example on guylines that go around tent stakes, or securing the tarp to the ridgeline: use a Taut Line hitch.
+Want an adjustable knot along a line, for example on guylines that go around tent stakes, or securing the tarp to the ridgeline?
+Use a Taut Line hitch.
 It's quick and easy to tie, doesn't slip easily, and is quick to untie.

 Fisherman's knot